-A person who has attended church twice a week for 30 years has heard around 3,000 sermons.
-On the other hand, many faithful middle-aged Christians do not understand the Bible very well and struggle to defend their beliefs from Scripture.
-These men and women are usually faithful believers who have prayed at an altar of prayer and experienced transformation through crises.
-But, they have never been taught the whole counsel of God.
+Those who have attended church twice a week for 30 years have heard around 3,000 sermons.
+On the other hand, many faithful middle-aged Christians do not understand the Bible very well and struggle to defend their beliefs from the texts of Scripture.
+Faithful believers who testify to transformation through encounters with God at an altar of prayer are nevertheless unfamiliar with the whole counsel of God.

 A new generation—confronted by mass media and a shifting culture—is pressing Christian leaders to explain why the church believes what it believes.
 Some have drifted away from the faith after no one was willing or able to answer their Bible questions.
 Awakened to the deficit in depth and alarmed by the departure of some youth, many pastors have accepted responsibility for bridging the gap between experience and knowledge.